open-AIMS/reefguide/README.md

 This will set the project up with reasonable defaults for a local dev.

+**Note**: the workers have to be set up and launched before the web app becomes functional.
+See the other ReefGuide repositories (see diagram above) and ensure locations for data files and datapackages are suitably defined and correct.

+### Running services manually

 To launch the web app, run:

 ```